nikhil27gargeya/nikhil27gargeya.github.io/fundamentals.md

 Statically Typed: type rules are enforced at compile time, the compiler type checks at runtime (ie. java, c, swift) Dynamically Typed: type rules are enforced at run time (ie. javascript, python)

+Pass by Value vs Pass by Reference:
+Pass by value means copy of data is passed to the function so changes in the function don't affect the original variable Pass by Reference means reference of the data is passed so changes in the function will affect the other

 Pros of Swift:
 Type Inference
 Strongly typing (type safe)